 The withdrawal of the Polish squadrons in October 1944, left the site empty and it finally closed on December that year, being returned to agriculture by its owners.

-As these ALGs were designed as temporary sites, much of the materials were reused in other ALGs in Europe and as a result there is nothing left of the orignal site to see.
+As these ALGs were designed as temporary sites, much of the materials were reused in other ALGs in Europe and as a result there is nothing left of the original site to see.
 However, the Women’s Land Army were stationed close by and their original huts do remain.
-These have since been opened as a Museum, housing a range of memorabilia, photographs and aircraft parts dug from the Kent soil.
+These have since been opened as a Museum (the website seems to have since been moved or deleted, I don’t know about the museum’s status) housing a range of memorabilia, photographs and aircraft parts dug from the Kent soil.

 The museum itself, does not permit the taking of photographs inside, presumably because of the increase in theft of artefacts that have sadly dogged the area.
 From the outside it does look rundown, and uninviting, but inside it houses a wealth of information and the exhibits are wide in their variety.

 A Vampire trainer sits outside the museum as does the nose section of a Canberra.
 An array of bombs, diffusing equipment, engines from different aircraft and uniforms can all be seen inside.
 Personal photographs, artefacts, models and vehicles are also on display and perhaps the pride and joy is a second nose section of a further BAE Canberra.

 It is not the best museum in the world and has very limited opening times, but if you remember it is run by volunteers and is cheap, then it is well worth a visit if you are in the area.
 Brenzett does give you an insight in the actions of both Brenzett crews and other ALGs in the area and provides a fascinating view onto the lives of the women who worked so hard back home, whilst the ‘boys’ were out defending the skies.

 Further, rare photographs of Brenzett aircraft and crews can be found on the polish Squadrons Remembered website.